-He is particularly excited for the Massenet piece from Thais, as it will feature a solo by NSO Concertmaster Nurit Bar-Josef.
+Noseda was particularly excited for the Massenet piece from the opera Thaïs as it features a solo for violin, performed at The Anthem by NSO Concertmaster Nurit Bar-Josef.
 The concertmaster is young, but has been with the NSO for some time.
 Bar-Josef is the first chair violinist, and Noseda describes the position as the sort of right-hand man of the conductor.

 “[As a conductor], if you have a good concertmaster, as well as other principals, let’s say 70 percent of your job is guaranteed.”

 This prompts me to ask him what exactly it is that a conductor does.
 Noseda laughs at the question.